DroneBridge/ESP32/README.md

 It also allows for a fully transparent serial to WiFi pass through link with variable packet size (Continuous stream of data required).

 DroneBridge for ESP32 is a telemetry/low data rate only solution.
 There is no support for cameras connected to the ESP32 since it does not support video encoding.

 ![DroneBridge for ESP32 concept](wiki/db_ESP32_setup.png)

 ## Features
--   Bi-directional transparent serial to WiFi & ESP-NOW link
+-   Bidirectional transparent serial to WiFi, espressif WiFi Long-Range (LR) & ESP-NOW link
--   Support for MAVLink, MSP, LTM or any other payload
+-   Support for MAVLink, MSP, LTM or any other payload using transparent option
 -   Affordable: ~7€
 -   Up to 150m range using WiFi
--   Up to 1km of range using ESP-NOW or Wi-Fi LR Mode (sender & receiver must be ESP32 with LR-Mode enabled [(ESP32 C2 is not supported)](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wifi.html#lr-compatibility))
+-   Up to 1km of range using ESP-NOW or Wi-Fi LR Mode - sender & receiver must be ESP32 with LR-Mode enabled [(ESP32 C2 is not supported)](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wifi.html#lr-compatibility)
+-   Fully encrypted in all modes including ESP-NOW broadcasts secured using AES-GCM!
 -   Weight: <10 g
--   Supported by: QGroundControl, DroneBridge for Android (app), mwptools, impload etc.
+-   Supported by: QGroundControl, Mission Planner, mwptools, impload etc.
 -   Easy to set up: Power connection + UART connection to flight controller
 -   Fully configurable through easy to use web interface
 -   Parsing of LTM & MSPv2 for more reliable connection and less packet loss
+-   Parsing of MAVLink with injection of Radio Status packets for display of RSSI in the GCS
--   Fully transparent telemetry downlink option for continuous streams like MAVLink or any other protocol
+-   Fully transparent telemetry down-link option for continuous streams
--   Reliable, low latency, light weight
+-   Reliable, low latency
 -   Upload mission etc.

 <img src="https://media-cdn.seeedstudio.com/media/catalog/product/cache/bb49d3ec4ee05b6f018e93f896b8a25d/1/-/1-113991054-seeed-studio-xiao-esp32c3-45font_1.jpg" width="350">